gango-anan/autofix/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- Gregoire Vella (owner of the application concept).
+- Gregoire Vella - owner of the application concept( you can find it here (https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
 - Credit goes to TheOdinProject.
 - Rails guides.
 - Standup team.